kaungthant-w/expense-android/ALL_LIST_IMPLEMENTATION_COMPLETE.md

 - **Comprehensive Data**: All expense details including status and timestamps

 #### 2. **FAB Menu Integration**
-- **New FAB Button**: Added "📋 All List" button to existing FAB menu
+- **New FAB Button**: Added "📋 All Expense" button to existing FAB menu
 - **Proper Positioning**: Positioned between Analytics and History buttons
 - **Color Coding**: Blue theme (#2196F3) to distinguish from other functions
 - **Activity Launcher**: Proper navigation with result handling